wercker-labs/wercker-blog/source/posts/2013-06-20-Getting-started-with-Node-Mongoose-MongoDB-Part1.md

 ![image](http://f.cl.ly/items/3h1K2f3g1S242f3X0o1T/Screen%20Shot%202013-06-19%20at%204.46.42%20PM.png)

 If the build passed, we're ready to deploy our application, which we will discuss in Part 2 of this post, so stay tuned.

+Congratulations, you've set up your test-driven-development environment with wercker.
+Now any changes you push will be tested and built by wercker.

+In part 2 of the post we will go into the deployment capabilities of wercker and set up our production environment.

+## Earn some stickers!

+Let us know about the applications you build with wercker.
+Don't forget to tweet out a screenshot of your first green build with **#wercker** and we'll send you some [@wercker](http://twitter.com/wercker) stickers.

 Don't forget to sign up for wercker for free [here](https://app.wercker.com/users/new/).